Home » London » Cutty Sark Tickets

 FAQs about the Cutty Sark

-Here are some of frequently asked questions about the Cutty Sark.
+Here are some frequently asked questions about the Cutty Sark:

 Can I buy tickets for my visit to the Cutty Sark on the day of my visit?

-Although you can buy the tickets on the day of your visit, we recommend booking them online to avoid disappointment.
+Although you can buy the tickets on the day of your visit, we recommend booking them online to avoid last-minute disappointments.
 As the attraction is popular, many visitors book in advance, and tickets sell out quickly.

 What is the most convenient way to reach the Cutty Sark?